-Indonesia president orders delay in vote on criticized criminal code
+Indonesia shelves vote on penal code criminalizing extramarital sex

-JAKARTA (Reuters) - Indonesian President Joko Widodo on Friday ordered a delay in a parliamentary vote on revisions to the criminal code, which has been criticized by rights groups as an assault on basic freedoms.
+JAKARTA (Reuters) - Indonesian President Joko Widodo on Friday ordered a delay in a parliamentary vote on a new penal code criminalizing sex outside marriage and same-sex relations, which has been criticized by rights groups as an assault on basic freedoms.

-The vote had been due next week on changes ranging from the criminalisation of consensual sex outside marriage and penalties for insulting the president’s dignity to a four-year jail term for abortions in the absence of a medical emergency or rape.
+The vote had been due next week with the revisions also including penalties for insulting the president’s dignity and a four-year jail term for abortions in the absence of a medical emergency or rape..

-Indonesia is the world’s most populous Muslim-majority country and has substantial Christian, Hindu and Buddhist minorities, but has seen a recent trend toward greater religious piety and conservative Islamic activism.
+Indonesia, the world’s most populous Muslim-majority country, has substantial Christian, Hindu and Buddhist minorities but has seen a recent trend toward greater religious piety and conservative Islamic activism.

-“I have ordered the law and human rights minister to convey this decision to parliament, to delay the confirmation of the criminal code bill,” Widodo told a televised news conference, adding that he had decided it needed further review after receiving input from various groups.
+“I have ordered the law and human rights minister to convey this decision to parliament, to delay the confirmation of the criminal code bill,” Widodo told a televised news conference.

-Widodo had told his minister to gather more views from groups opposing the revision “to perfect” the current draft, before it is deliberated on by the next parliament, he said.
+The president said he had decided 14 articles needed further review after receiving input from various groups and ordered his minister “to perfect” the bill before it is deliberated on by the next parliament.

+At a news conference, Law and Human Rights Minister Yasonna Laoly said he would follow the president’s order to clarify some clauses of the bill, while fiercely defending it.

+Laoly criticized some media portrayals of the bill, which he described as more lenient than the current Dutch colonial-era set of laws.
+He said sex outside marriage was only an offence if a parent, child or spouse lodged a complaint or a village chief did so after receiving permission from the family.

-As parliament’s current term ends this month, lawmakers had scrambled to wrap up debates on several bills, including new rules governing the anti-graft agency KPK, which activists fear will strip the watchdog of its effectiveness.
+As parliament’s current term ends this month, lawmakers had scrambled to wrap up debates on several bills, including new rules that activists say will strip the anti-corruption agency of its effectiveness.

 A new parliament of members elected following April’s legislative vote begins its term next month.